 14) Key Lime Pie

-This is for the dad who likes his desserts with a little tang and backbone.
-The shortcut version (sweetened condensed milk, lime juice, and eggs) still gives you that creamy, bright bite.
-Chill it well so it slices cleanly instead of slumping like it needs a nap.
-I like extra lime zest on top for that sharp citrus perfume.
+This is for the dad who likes his desserts with just a little bit of a kick.
+That said, the shortcut version (sweetened condensed milk, lime juice, and eggs) is still creamy and has a bright bite.
+Be sure to chill it so it slices cleanly and doesn’t slump like it’s sleeping.
+I like the sharper, more intense flavor of citrus.

 15) Chocolate-Dipped Strawberries